batra-mlp-lab/VT-F15-ECE6504-HW0/README.md

 We will be using the [Numpy](http://www.numpy.org/) package extensively as it is the fundamental package for scientific computing providing support for array operations, linear algebra, etc. A good tutorial to get you started is [here](http://cs231n.github.io/python-numpy-tutorial/).
 For those comfortable with the operations of MATLAB, [this](http://sebastianraschka.com/Articles/2014_matlab_vs_numpy.html) might prove useful.

 For some assignments, we will be using the [ipython notebook](http://ipython.org/notebook.html).
 Ipython is a command shell for interactive computing developed primarily for python.
 The notebook is a useful environment where text can be embedded with code enabling us to set a flow while you do the assignments.
-If you have installed Anaconda and made it your default python, you should be able to start the ipython notebook envirnoment with:
+If you have installed Anaconda and made it your default python, you should be able to start the ipython notebook environment with:

 **TODO**